frudakisk/MobIntel-Pedestrian-Mobility/README.md

 # MobIntel-Project

 ## Project Description
 This is where we will compile all out code that went towards this project.
 This project was working towards determining the trajectory of people along a street to help cities better plan for pandemics.
-With this kind of information, city planners could understand how people are moving and make precautions based on this information
+With this kind of information, city planners could understand how people are moving and make precautions based on this information.
+As an overview, In our research, we encountered valuable insights regarding trilateration of RSSI values as a method for determining device positions.
+Recognizing its limitations, we boldly shifted our focus to exploring a promising new avenue—the grid system.
+While still in its developmental phase, the grid approach holds immense potential for revolutionizing our understanding of device positioning.​

 ## Table of Contents
-- How to Find Stuff
+1. How to Find Stuff

-- Libraries
+2. Libraries

-- Drivers
+3. Drivers

-This section has all the drivers fo each of the libraries.
-Here, we will explain the intentions of some functions.

-- How to Use Libraries
+4. How to Use Libraries

-This section will explain how we import our libraries

-- other stuff
+5. other stuff

-This section includes misc. stuff
+---

 ### How to Find Stuff